noahehall/multicloud/aws/services/Storage/storageGateway-volumeGateway.md

 # Volume Gateway

-- Hybrid cloud block storage with local caching
+- Hybrid cloud block storage with local caching using the iSCSI protocol.
+- makes copies of your local block volumes and stores them in a service-managed Amazon S3 bucket.

 ## my thoughts